 However, measurements show that the recent anthropogenic carbonic acid has been transported to depths of more than 3000 meters, meaning that it will take a very long time before the oceans become saturated.

 To put this in perspective, consider that, at the current rate, humans increase atmospheric carbon by about 0.5% annually.
 One-third of that goes into the ocean.
 Since the oceans contain roughly 50 atmospheres of CO2, it would take us several hundred years to increase the oceanic carbon to 51 atmospheres, which is not particularly alarming.

 Also, consider that around 120 million years ago, the atmospheric CO2 level was four times higher than today and remained so for millions of years.
 It means that the oceans must have been far more acidic than today, and yet ancient aquatic organisms such as corals and sharks thrived and have survived to modern times.

 This should be considered good news but is highly unlikely to be presented as such, if reported at all.
 The study implies that we have far less to worry about than alarmists would have us believe.
 Our emissions are greening the earth, and the oceans are also gobbling up a big chunk of them, seemingly without an end in sight and without endangering aquatic life.
-What’s not to like about that?We value your comments!
-Please weigh in on our comment section below.
+What’s not to like about that?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com